-One of the most deeply entrenched medical/scientific beliefs, is that which suggests that your DNA is like a blueprint with your destiny written into it.
-As far as metabolic health goes however, there is a lot of good science showing that stress plays a more important role than many think.
+One of the most deeply entrenched medical/scientific beliefs, is that which suggests your DNA is like a blueprint with your destiny written into it.
+As far as metabolic health goes however, there is lots of good science, showing that stress plays a more important role than many think.

 Personally, I think blaming genes is very convenient.
-It allows doctors to be able to avoid taking responsibility for not being able to help patients figure out what to do, and in many cases, it gives them an excuse for bad treatment outcomes.
-It also gives government bodies and big industries, justification for the continued profit from ineffective and sometimes dangerous products.
+It allows doctors to be able to avoid taking responsibility, for not being able to help patients figure out what to do.
+In many cases, it gives them an excuse for bad treatment outcomes.
+It also gives government bodies and big industries, justification for continued profit from ineffective and sometimes dangerous products.

 What the medical world rarely seems to acknowledge however, is the large body of scientific evidence, showing the things that interfere with proper metabolic function, that are known to promote cellular dysfunction and disease, and that consistently cause damage to, mutate, or vary the expression of genes.

-It’s one thing to say that genetics plays a role in the development and progression of disease states, but it’s an altogether different thing to ignore the factors that determine the influence genes might have, and that can promote or protect against illness, regardless of what is written in the blueprint.
-All of these things fall under the umbrella of metabolism and stress.
+It’s one thing to say that genetics plays a role in the development and progression of disease states.
+It’s an altogether different thing to ignore the factors that determine the influence genes have, and that promote (or protect against) illness, regardless of what is written in the blueprint.
+All these things fall under the umbrella of metabolism and stress.

-I’m not saying that genetics is irrelevant, but I think a better way to look at disease, is to see the ways that things that promote biological stress and interfere with metabolic function – things like chronic inflammation, sugar restriction, rising exposure to stress substances like estrogen, nitric oxide, endotoxin, and polyunsaturated fats (PUFAs) – have been shown to increase illness, and have a damaging impact upon genes.
+I’m not saying that genetics is irrelevant, but I think a better way to look at disease, is to see the ways that things promoting biological stress and interfering with metabolic function – things like chronic inflammation, sugar restriction, rising exposure to stress substances like estrogen, nitric oxide, endotoxin, and polyunsaturated fats (PUFAs) – increase illness, and also have a damaging impact upon genes.

-The fact that genes are involved does not necessarily mean, that it’s the genes that are driving disease.
-For one thing, evidence has shown that the effects of stress can impact upon the health of future generations without a genetic change, people recover from illnesses in spite of genetic change, and many do not get sick, even in the face of genetic change.
+The fact that genes are involved, does not necessarily mean that it’s the genes, that are driving disease.
+For one thing, evidence has shown that the effects of stress can impact upon the health of future generations without a genetic change, that people recover from illnesses in spite of genetic change, and many do not get sick, even in the face of genetic change.

-But when you look at the things that interfere with metabolism and promote stress, you’ll find that there are good explanations for susceptibility to disease (irrespective of what the genes say), and things can really start to make practical sense.
+But when you look at the things that interfere with metabolism and promote stress, you’ll find that there are good explanations for susceptibility to disease (irrespective of what the genes say), and everything can start to make practical sense.
 Take inflammation for example.

-Chronic inflammation is well known to exist as a result of ongoing exposure to stress, and to cause further interference with metabolic function, which can then be something which promotes more inflammation, as well as disease.
-Inflammation is something which has been shown to be genotoxic and mutagenic.
+Chronic inflammation is known to exist as a result of ongoing exposure to stress, and to cause further interference with metabolic function, which can then be something which promotes more inflammation, as well as disease.
+And inflammation is something that has been shown to be potentially genotoxic and mutagenic.

 One argument is that it is genetics in the first place, that determines the inflammatory response a person will have when exposed to stress.
 But there are many things that promote inflammation (and at the same time have an impact upon genes), that can be easily avoided.
 It’s just as easy to argue that it is these things that are of most significance, and in fact, more and more experimental evidence is backing this hypothesis up.

-When stress and chronic inflammation interferes with metabolism, one of the things that is known to happen is that digestive function is impeded, and bacteria are more able to grow in number and move further up the intestines, promoting greater interference.
-Bacteria and the toxic byproducts of bacteria, are known to directly interfere with metabolism, and cause inflammation and disease.
+When stress and chronic inflammation interferes with metabolism, one of the things that is known to happen, is that digestive function is impeded.
+Then bacteria are more able to grow in number and move further up the intestines, promoting greater digestive interference.
+Bacteria, and the toxic byproducts of bacteria, are known to directly interfere with metabolism, and cause inflammation and disease.
 They’ve also been shown to have an impact upon the genes.

 Stress and metabolic suppression promote disease, and changing bacterial numbers and composition are known to play a significant part.
 Dietary, and other environmental changes (more so than genetics) directly impact upon bacterial conditions.